ddlee96/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/plot daily activity-1.png)

-find the interval with max steps taken.
+### Find the interval with max steps taken.

 ```r
 max_interval <- which.max(table2$aver_step)
 ```
-the interval with max steps taken is the 104th interval.
+the interval with max steps taken is the 104th(identifier: 835) interval.

 ## Imputing missing values
-Calculate the NA values in the dataset
+### Count the NA values in the dataset

 ```r
 count = sum(is.na(act$steps))
 ```
 There is 2304 NA values in the dataset.

-Then find pattern of NA values
+### Find pattern of NA values

 ```r
 head(table(act$interval, is.na(act$steps)))